MostAwesomeDude/brismu/src/intro-logji.md

 1. Therefore: *Q*.

-To be direct with the reader: "*modus ponens*" or "MP" is one of those few names that you must memorize; it occurs too frequently and is too fundamental to not be known.
+To be direct with the reader: "*modus ponens*" or "MP" is one of those few names that you must memorize in order to read English prose about logic; it occurs too frequently in Anglophone literature and is too fundamental to not be understood by readers.
 I apologize and wish it had a better common name.

 In Lojban, there are several schema we might consider.
 Here is one classic
 schema: